SharkByteCodes/OOPA5/README.md

 - Environment.cs: should be the basis of forming the game's bounding box,
   - Stars.cs could be a subclass, as stars are part of the environment

+In time constraints, enemies may not move toward space station but destroyable on click.
 More to follow